 I’m extremely happy I didn’t stick to my very first response of, “We aren’t rich; we could never do that.”
 If I did, who knows where we’d be today?
 Whether you’re planning on hitting the road for an undetermined amount of time or just wanting to get out of town for a week, there are several ways to keep those costs down and realize that even if you’re just a normal person, you too can afford to travel the world.

 Even though I was very skeptical, I was also very intrigued.
-So I used the old google and started doing some research.
+So, I used the old Google and started doing some research.
 I came across a few travel blogs immediately, many of which were devoted to long term, RTW travel.
-I read the bios of the authors – people who didn’t seem much different than I – and a bit about their experiences.
+I read the bios of the authors – people who didn’t seem much different than I was- and a bit about their experiences.
 None mentioned lottery winnings or trust funds.

 By this point I was more than intrigued.
 My tune of not being able to travel because we weren’t rich had changed.
-I still didn’t quite understand how these people did it, but I knew that they did in fact travel long term.
+I still didn’t quite understand how these people did it, but I knew that they did in fact do it.

 >> Discover five countries to visit for under $500